StefanoCld/TinyEngine/README.md

   - Customize the lighting function

 ## How to run it
-Just build the solution, and launch the .exe.
+Build the solution, and launch the .exe.